Entropic convergence and the linearized limit for the Boltzmann equation with external force

 \end{proposition}

-The propositions above apply only one fact about DiPerna-Lions solutions, the entropy inequality (\ref{gei2}).
-For the full proof, see \cite{Levermore}.
+The preceding propositions apply only one fact about DiPerna--Lions solutions, which is the global entropy inequality (\ref{gei2}).
+For a full proof, see \cite{Levermore}.
 The fact that they are also weak solutions of the renormalized Boltzmann equation (\ref{gammab}) leads to both the limiting dynamics, and subsequently a strong notion of convergence as in our following new proposition, which is a development of Proposition 5 (\textit{the limiting Boltzmann equation theorem}) from \cite{Levermore}, to include our considered external force term satisfying new condition $F \in L^1_{\tu{loc}}(\dt \,; L^2(M \dx\, \dv))\,.$